Drive behind occupation of Alcatraz lingers 50 years later

 Those services are supposed to be guaranteed through various treaties, tribes say.

-LaNada War Jack, a member of the Shoshone-Bannock Tribes, was in her 20s when she helped plan for the takeover of Alcatraz.
+LaNada War Jack, a member of the Shoshone-Bannock Tribes, was in her 20s when she helped plan the Alcatraz takeover.
 She took her 2-year-old son and her sister, who helped watch him.

 War Jack points to recent decisions by the federal government to relax environmental laws and policies that don’t fully allow Native Americans to oversee public safety on their reservations as signs that these battles are ongoing and much work remains to be done.

-“We’re really digressing rapidly, and we need to speak up and say something again and try to get some unity and some support and wake up the people in America” she said.
+“We’re really digressing rapidly, and we need to speak up and say something again and try to get some unity and some support and wake up the people in America,” she said.

+Robert Free also participated in the occupation, leading the raising of a teepee that became a demonstrators’ meeting spot.
+He revisited the island over Veterans Day weekend.

+Just like 50 years ago, Peter Bratt helped Free put up a teepee again with the help of several Native teens.
+It will remain there until early January.
+But Free wants it to be a permanent monument to the beacon it became for subsequent protests.

 Tang reported from Phoenix.
 Fonseca and Tang are members of The Associated Press’ race and ethnicity team.
 Follow them on Twitter at https://twitter.com/ttangAP.